Trask, No. 9 Florida handle FCS’s Towson in Swamp, 38-0

 The Gators (5-0) need it to continue as they begin a daunting October against seventh-ranked Auburn next week.

+“You look at this team: we’ve taken care of business to this point,” Mullen said.
+“Whatever the situation — good and bad — we’ve taken care of business so far to this point.
+We’ve played some good teams, but now it’s going to go to a whole new level.”

 Although Florida won the game and covered the 35 1/2-point spread, it also struggled to run the ball early.
-Coach Dan Mullen’s team mustered 60 yards on 16 carries in the first half.
+The Gators mustered 60 yards on 16 carries in the first half.

+“That has got to improve for us,” Mullen said.
+“The mental toughness of the offensive line within their preparation has got to improve as we move forward. ...
+Whatever you’re doing is not enough.
+They need to do more.”

-Towson moved the ball well, meanwhile, ending its first two drives with a fumble and a missed field goal.
+Towson moved the ball well early, but ended its first two drives with a fumble and a missed field goal.

 The Gators led 17-0 at halftime, the same score they had against fellow Football Championship Subdivision team Tennessee-Martin earlier this month.
 And just like the first one, Florida played better after the break.